mageni/mageni/CONTRIBUTING.md

 # Core Development Discussion

 You may propose new features or improvements of existing Mageni behavior in the Mageni repository's GitHub discussion board.
-If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

 ## Attribution